isabella232/aem-forms-automated-conversion-service.de-DE/help/considerations-and-best-practices.md

 Comment Type: draft

 <ul>
 <li>Service does not convert filled PDF forms to adaptive form.
 Use empty adaptive forms.Service does not convert colored PDF forms to adaptive form.
-Use black and white or grayscale adaptive forms. <br /> </li>
+Use  and white or grayscale adaptive forms. <br /> </li>
 <li>Service does not convert filled PDF forms to adaptive form.
 Use empty adaptive forms.</li>
 <li>Service does not support scanned forms.
 Do not use scanned forms. </li>
 <li>Service can fail to recognize text and fields in a dense form.
 Increase the width between text and fields of a dense form before starting the conversion.</li>